I love camping during the Fall months when the temperatures aren’t as hot and the nights don’t get too crazy cold.

 This post includes affiliate links.
 If you click on or make a purchase from an affiliate link, I might earn a small amount at no extra cost to you.

 Base layers for camping outfits

-Base layers are essential for putting together camping trip outfits.
+Base layers are essential for putting together camping outfits.

 Your layers should be thin enough to not be bulky, but provide a nice, warm layer.
-You’ll start all of your outfits off with these items.
+You’ll start all of your outfits off with your base layers.